Governor Generals of India

 Following events occurred during Lord Auckland’s tenure:

-Tripatriate Treaty was signed between the company, Ranjit Singh and Shah Shuja by which:
+Tripatriate treaty between the company, Ranjit Singh, and Shah Shuja was signed.

 Ranjit Singh accepted the company’s mediation in disputes Amirs (sind).

-Shah Shuja conceded his sovereign right to the company over Sind on condition of receiving the arrears of the tribute, the amount of which was to be determined by the company.
+Shah Shuja granted the company its sovereign right over Sind on condition of receiving the tribute’s arrears, the sum decided by the company.

 Lord Auckland improved of native schools.